secretstartups/handbook/content/handbook/people-group/anti-harassment.md

 If a threat is made against you or someone else that makes you or another team member question their safety due to an issue, merge request, email or other work related matters do not hesitate to initiate the following process:

 1. Contact local law enforcement.
 Note the proper number to contact in your locality and whether the emergency, or non-emergency number should be called.
-1. Notify the People Connect Team at `people-connect@gitlab.com` and cc `teammemberrelations@gitlab.com`.
-A private channel may then be opened with your People Business Partner, People Connect Team member, Team Member Relations, Manager, and the security team helping with the situation.
+1. Notify the People Connect Team via a HelpLab request.
+A private slack channel may then be opened with your People Business Partner, People Connect Team member, Team Member Relations, Manager, and the security team helping with the situation.
 1. The following steps may be taken based on the threat:
     - Internal threat assessment
     - Temporary accommodation (friends, family, hotel, etc.)